 Pros: Incredible knowledge base and track record helping people heal from disease and diabesity.

-Joan Ifland Ph.D. uses a whole foods diet with meat, cuts out dairy, soy, and high glycemic fruits white potatoes all blended foods and processed foods.
+Joan Ifland Ph.D. uses a whole foods diet with meat, cuts out dairy, soy, and high glycemic fruits, white potatoes all blended foods and processed foods.

-Pros: great for those who want to continue to eat meat, very knowledgeable about the science behind food addiction.
+Pros: Great for those who want to continue to eat meat, very knowledgeable about the science behind food addiction.

-Cons: suggests cold pressed oils so if you find oil is triggering cravings adjust her recipes to leave it out.
-Doesn’t allow bananas and seems to fear starches, which seems a little extreme.
 She suggests higher amounts of animal products than a lot of experts feel are healthy.
 You may want to experiment and see if replacing some of these with beans works better for you.

-The Spudfit Challenge might be just right for you to complete your health journey.
+The Spudfit Challenge might be just right for you to jumpstart your health journey.
 Everyone is different so I have presented a few alternatives and I keep digging for more ideas to help you be your happiest and healthiest.

 Questions?
 Ideas?
 Resources to share?
 Comment below or use my contact form.
 I always love to hear from you!